-14. Notifying Parents
+Notifying Parents

-The School will normally seek to discuss any concerns about a pupil with their parents.
-This must be handled sensitively and normally the DSL/DDSL will make contact with the parent in the event of a concern, suspicion or disclosure.

-However, if the school believes that notifying parents could increase the risk to the child or exacerbate the problem, advice will first be sought from children's MASH e.g. familial sexual abuse.

-Where there are concerns about forced marriage or honour based abuse parents should not be informed a referral is being made as to do so may place the pupil at a significantly increased risk.
+- The school will normally seek to discuss any concerns about a pupil with their parents.
+This must be handled sensitively and normally the DSL/DDSL will make contact with the parent in the event of a concern, suspicion or disclosure of abuse of that the child has been harmed in some way. - However, if the school believes that notifying parents could increase the risk to the child or exacerbate the problem, advice will first be sought from children's Local Authority Safeguarding Hub e.g. familial sexual abuse. - Where there are concerns about forced marriage or honour-based abuse parents should not be informed a referral is being made as to do so may place the child at a significantly increased risk.
 In some circumstances it would be appropriate to contact the police.

-14.1 Making a referral
+Making a referral

-- Concerns about a pupil or a disclosure should be immediately raised with the DSL who will help decide whether a referral to children's MASH or other support is appropriate in accordance with Devon Children and Families Partnership Threshold Tool. - If a referral is needed then the DSL should make this rapidly and have the necessary systems in place to enable this to happen.
-However, anyone can make a referral and if for any reason a staff member thinks a referral is appropriate and one hasn't been made they can and should consider making a referral themselves. - The pupil (subject to their age and understanding) and the parents will be told that a referral is being made, unless to do so would increase the risk to the pupil. - If after a referral the pupil's situation does not appear to be improving the designated safeguarding lead (or the person that made the referral) should press for re-consideration to ensure their concerns have been addressed, and most importantly the child's situation improves. - If a pupil is in immediate danger or is at risk of harm a referral should be made to children's MASH and/or the police immediately.
+- Concerns about a child or a disclosure should be immediately raised with the DSL who will help decide whether a referral to children's Local Authority Safeguarding Hub or other support is appropriate in accordance with The Local Authority Threshold Tool4. - If school are uncertain about whether a concern raised should be referred to the Local Authority Safeguarding Hub, a consultation will be sought with the Local Authority to seek further support and guidance. - If a referral is needed, the DSL should make this rapidly and have the necessary systems in place to enable this to happen.
+However, anyone can make a referral and if for any reason a staff member thinks a referral is appropriate and one hasn't been made, they can, and should, consider making a referral themselves. - The child (subject to their age and understanding) and the parents will be told that a referral is being made, unless to do so would increase the risk to the child. - If after a referral the child's situation does not appear to be improving the designated safeguarding lead (or the person that made the referral) should press for re-consideration to ensure their concerns have been addressed, and most importantly the child's situation improves. - If a child is in immediate danger or is at risk of harm a referral should be made to children's Local Authority Safeguarding Hub and/or the police immediately.
 Anybody can make a referral. - Where referrals are not made by the DSL, the DSL should be informed as soon as possible.